 If everything’s working as it should, that means it’s time to automate reports.
 This will provide every stakeholder with a dedicated report on a daily basis without needing to log in to the analytics system.

-Here’s some advice on automating reports in Piwik PRO:
+Here’s some advice on automating reports in Piwik PRO: 3 Easy Steps to Manage E-mail Reports in Piwik PRO.

 12) Constantly monitor changes to your website/product structure, goals, and KPIs